-Malaysia's interim transportation minister tried to reset expectations for a quick resolution to the mystery after the satellite discovery.
+On Friday, Hishammuddin Hussein, Malaysia’s interim transportation minister, tried to reset expectations for a quick resolution to the mystery after the satellite discovery.

-"This is going to be a long haul," Hishammuddin Hussein said.
+“This is going to be a long haul,” he said.

 U.S. Defense Secretary Chuck Hagel ordered the Navy and policy experts to look at the availability and usefulness of U.S. military undersea technology to try to find the plane’s wreckage and its data recorders, a U.S. military official said.

-The United States has spent $2.5 million so far on the entire effort, Pentagon spokesman Col. Steven Warren said Friday.
+The United States, which has had a P-8 aircraft working out of Perth, Australia, and Navy ships involved in the search, has so far spent $2.5 million on the entire effort, Pentagon spokesman Col. Steven Warren said Friday.